YouTube Tools

 What they could do to improve: Give us some more of them so we don’t have to steal them from the Creator Studio 🙂 We want to replace our other lights.

-Our Top Pick for Phone Stabilization: DJI Osmo Mobile II
+Our Top Pick for Phone Stabilization: DJI Osmo Pocket 3

-Why we like this: We love this thing all the time.
-We actually used to have a really expensive and giant motorized gimbal for our a6500 camera, but gimbals for the big cameras require a lot of balancing and they end up heavy.
+Why we like this: We love this thing!
+It packs up so small and wh We actually used to have a really expensive and giant motorized gimbal for our a6500 camera, but gimbals for the big cameras require a lot of balancing and they end up heavy.
 It takes too long for our impatient little minds.
 Then we moved to the DJI Osmo gimbal that uses your phone as the camera.
 That was great, until this!
 Just press ON.
 BOOM!
 You can walk around like normal and your 4K footage looks silky smooth.
 It’s awesome!

 Check this video clip on our Youtube channel for an example of how good iPhone footage can look when on a gimbal.

 What they could do to improve: I’d love it if they could get the price point down.
 I get it, it’s the gimbal AND the camera.
-But hey, if you’re budget conscious you can always get the DJI Pocket (older version) and save a nice bundle.
+But hey, if you’re budget conscious you can always get the DJI Osmo Mobile 6 and save A LOT.
+We have one of these and use it a TON.
+You just have to use your phone as the camera.

 NOTE: This page contains affiliate links.
 We earn commissions for some, but not all, of our recommendations.
 But no, we won’t let that sway our opinions.
 What we write here is exactly what we do on our own sites and what we recommend to our own families and friends.